Payas: Demographics

-History

 According to travellers Carl Humann and Otto Puchstein, during the 19th century, the town of Payas was inhabited by Turks and included 50 homes.
 The settlements in vicinity, though, also included Armenians but very few Alawites.

 Economy

 Payas was an agricultural town in the early years of the Republic of Turkey.
 In the 1970s Payas became an industrial town with the establishment of the İskenderun Iron and Steel Factory.
 Today, the iron and steel factory within Payas is Turkey's second big iron-steel factory, and it contributes to Turkey's economy in great scales as well as the organized industry zone, coal enterprises and iron-producing mills.
 Because of this, 70 hot iron mills were established since 1970.
 Mills still provide much employment for people.
 The city receives immigrants due to the variety of employment opportunities also.
 The organized industrial zone has accrued with growing industrialization, and this zone has built on 100 hectares.
 Consequently, there are about 1100 workplaces in Payas.
 Some of them are transportation companies, and 700–800 trucks transport coal and iron to big factories in a day.
 Livestock and agriculture areas are limited, because of developed industry and trade.
 And there is a local fishery in Payas; there are about 70 fishermen.